Become a Global Business Leader

 Please note that for your initial application we ask only for copies of documents.
-If you are accepted, we will then request the original certificates or certified copies.
-These may be either sent by post or brought in person when you begin the program.
-This request will be made in your acceptance letter.
+If you are accepted, we will then request to send digital certified copies that you will be asked to present during the induction week.
+More details about certified copies per nationality are explained on the application form.

 Admission is on a first-come, first-served basis.
 Please consult rolling admissions deadlines.

 Student Program Fees